Navideck/store_checker/README.md

           // Installed from app store
           source = "App Store";
           break;
+        case Source.IS_IN_REVIEW:
+          // Installed from a store reviewer
+          source = "In Review";
+          break;
         case Source.IS_INSTALLED_FROM_TEST_FLIGHT:
           // Installed from Test Flight
           source = "Test Flight";